 The above quote is not accurate in its precise percentages (12% of respondents in Beledweyne reportedly access news via social media).
 It does, however, reflect the overall dichotomy of access to information.
-As outlined above, internet access is a privilege for the minority that can stem the associated costs.
-At the risk of becoming repetitive: the vast majority receives information via radio and local social networks.
+As outlined above, internet access is a privilege for the minority that can afford the associated costs.
+Irrespective of this, the vast majority receives information via radio and local social networks.